 Symptoms of a DVT to Look out for

 Generally speaking, some of the most important warning signs of a blood clot or symptoms of DVT in your leg include ones like:

 A tenderness to the touch.

 Some blood clots present with no symptoms at all.
 The only way to diagnose the condition with 100% certainty is by way of a blood test, which will then be followed up with via ultrasound or some other types of imaging tests.

 Can DVT Be Treated at Home?

-You cannot treat DVT at home because you'll need proper medical care and supervision to first address the underlying issue of any potential blood clots.
+You cannot treat DVT at home, it is a serious medical condition that requires proper medical care and supervision to first address the underlying issue of any potential blood clots.
 Then, you'll be prescribed what are know as anticoagulants, or blood thinners.
 These can help prevent any clots you may already have from growing, while stopping new ones from forming in the future.
 You can definitely take these medications at home and you are safe to do so, but there are no vein treatments or vein procedures for DVT that you can do entirely at home in a traditional sense.